Heart Yang Deficiency – Palpitations, Cold and Weak

 There are various ways to do it.

-That’s fine if the patient doesn’t mind doing it and has fingers.
+Method 2 is fine if the patient doesn’t mind doing it and has fingers.
 Not all patients have fingers, though most start with them – but not all.
 So if methods one and two don’t suit you, you need a back-up.
 My system depends on rough approximation, like an engineer – I studied engineering at university and approximations suit me.
-(Don’t scoff at approximations: even when they send rockets to the Moon, engineers still use approximations, although admittedly the tolerances they allow for are finer than you’ll be using with this, method 3.)
+(Don’t scoff at approximations: even when they send rockets to Mars, engineers still use approximations, although admittedly their tolerances are finer than you’ll be using with this, method 3.)

 There is another way!
 One third of 5 is just under 1.7 cun.
 So you could just divide the distance by 3 and then go up a smidgeon, instead of down a smidgeon.